 When companies use big data to analyze their customers’ habits and preferences, it’s often the structured, quantitative kind that is considered.
 Customer sales data and contact center KPIs such as the Net Promoter Score may provide valuable information, but such numbers reveal little about your customers’ feelings and expectations.
-Rather, it is unstructured data that contains such insights: All the smaller, often textual bits of data contained in interactions between your company and the customer, or even between customers.
+To provide exceptional customer service, it is necessary to go further and examine unstructured data with the same level of attention.
+Indeed, it is unstructured data that contains such insights: All the smaller, often textual bits of data contained in interactions between your company and the customer, or even between customers.
 Using tools such as natural language processing and speech and text analytics, you can learn how customers actually feel about your brand.
 Here are five sources of unstructured data your company should mine for priceless information about your customers.

 According to Gartner, email remains the most commonly used digital customer service channel.
-The Adobe Consumer Email Survey also found that consumer use of the channel increased by 17% in 2018, with 50% of respondents claiming email to be their favorite channel.
+According to Hubspot, email is the second most used customer service channel after the telephone, with 42% of customers preferring email as a means of communication.
+This upward trend is confirmed by the increase in the volume of emails received by companies every year.
+According to a study conducted by Radicati Group, the number of emails sent and received per day reached 320 billion by the end of 2021.
 Undoubtedly, many of your customers reach out on this channel for service.
 A close analysis of their email exchanges with your agents may reveal common concerns about your brand and illustrate how effectively your employees handle these issues as they arise.